What to Pack to Make Your Kids Happy (and Quiet) in the Backseat and Beyond

 The Best Travel Entertainment for Teens

 Teenagers tend to know exactly what they like and don’t require a lot of entertainment guidance from their parents.
 They probably just want to be in their own world for at least a little while, so let them be with the Kindle Paperwhite e-reader and a solid pair of stylish wireless headphones for tuning out any distractions (i.e. younger siblings).
 When your teen is ready to join the rest of the family, let their inner travel photographer shine with the Instax mini camera.
 It’s basically a Polaroid for instant mini-prints and an ideal way to create lasting family travel souvenirs.
-And this cactus crochet kit should appeal to any teen’s sense of aww and delight.
+And this woodland animal crochet kit should appeal to any teen’s sense of aww and delight.
 Looking for a game?
 Tile Lock Scrabble is ideal for on-the-go play, since the tiles lock firmly in place.
 Look how happy your teenager is!
 Now don’t ruin it by asking if their homework is finished.